spdk/spdk/doc/jsonrpc.md

 ### accel_crypto_key_create {#rpc_accel_crypto_key_create}

-Create a crypt key which will be used in accel framework
+Create a crypto key which will be used in accel framework

 #### Parameters